-The advent of Ethereum blockchain expanded the scope and use cases of blockchain technology far beyond the peer-to-peer payment system created by Bitcoin.
+The advent of the Ethereum blockchain expanded the scope and use cases of blockchain technology far beyond the peer-to-peer payment system created by Bitcoin.
 It promised decentralization on a much larger scale.

 Ethereum is an open-source blockchain platform where developers can build applications that do not rely on a centralized entity or server.
 The thousands of applications so far built on top of the Ethereum network have created an internet of autonomous applications that no central entity or government can restrict or ban.

 Ethereum launched in 2015 with the proof-of-work (PoW) consensus protocol and was dubbed Ethereum 1.0.
 Since its launch, the most talked-about milestone listed on the Ethereum roadmap was its transition to Ethereum 2.0.
-With this, the network will switch from the proof-of-work to proof-of-stake (PoS) protocol.
+With this, the network will switch from the proof-of-work to the proof-of-stake (PoS) protocol.

 The Ethereum update has always been considered significant for security and scalability reasons and has been long anticipated by the community.
 And now that the transition to Ethereum 2.0 is around the corner, it is the best time to learn about Ethereum 2.0 and what the entails.